 - Paediatric critical care and surgery in children – initial data review

 Throughout the review, there has been engagement with a wide range of audiences, firstly to understand the issues and the case for change, and then to test out thinking on what a new model of care could look like, ensuring that key issues and concerns were captured at an early stage.
-Engagement has continued as the proposals are developed, and is a crucial part of the review.
+Engagement continued as the proposals were developed, and is a crucial part of the review.
 The engagement process has been run by undertaking a series of events, webinars and site visits, and by participating in forums and clinical meetings.

 The engagement has included children and young people, parents and carers, professional bodies, the third sector, providers, commissioners and a wide range of clinical staff.
-The review team has also engaged with other work programmes being carried out by NHS England, and with existing Operational Delivery Networks (ODNs) to inform the proposed new model of networked care.
+The review team also engaged with other work programmes being carried out by NHS England, and with existing Operational Delivery Networks (ODNs) to inform the proposed new model of networked care.

-To receive ongoing updates, please register as a stakeholder for the Paediatric Intensive Care and / or Specialised Surgery in Children Clinical Reference Groups (CRG).
+To receive ongoing updates, please register as a stakeholder for the Paediatric Intensive Care and/or Specialised Surgery in Children Clinical Reference Groups (CRG).

 Membership of the group includes:

 - Royal College of Surgeons